eddiesosera/dv300-term1-backend/README.md

 ## Responsibilities

-Who was responsable for developing each part of the backend.
+Who was responsible for developing each part of the backend.

 **Eddie**
   - skateboard Route and Model